Statistical Quantum Mechanics of the Random Permutation Sorting System (RPSS): A Self-Stabilizing True Uniform RNG: Theory and Model

+indicating that the most frequent number of trials is just the first trial.
+This aligns with the observed RPSS behavior, where for \(N=4\) the modes for \(m=2,3,4\) are observed as 24–25, 48–49, and so on, consistent with the theoretical predictions.

-\paragraph*{Distributional Properties} For both cases, the distribution is highly right-skewed when \(M \gg 1\): \begin{itemize} \item For \(m=1\), most realizations of \(n_p\) cluster around \(M = N!\), with the probability mass decaying exponentially. \item For \(m>1\), the distribution broadens: realizations cluster around \(M = m N!\), while the probability mass decays more slowly for large values of \(n_p\).
-This matches empirical histograms where the exponential-like shape of the \(m=1\) case evolves into a longer-tailed distribution as \(m\) increases. \end{itemize}
+\paragraph*{Distributional Properties} For both cases, the distribution is highly right-skewed when \(M \gg 1\): \begin{itemize} \item For \(m=1\), most realizations of \(n_p\) cluster around \(M = N!\), with the probability mass decaying exponentially.
+The mode of the distribution is also approximately \(M\), reinforcing this behavior. \item For \(m>1\), the distribution broadens: realizations cluster around \(M = m N!\), while the probability mass decays more slowly for large values of \(n_p\).
+The mode shifts to \((m-1)M\), and the distribution becomes longer-tailed. \end{itemize}

-The unified parameter \(M = m \cdot N!\) serves as the characteristic scale of the distribution, determining both its mean and variance.
+The unified parameter \(M = m \cdot N!\) serves as the characteristic scale of the distribution, determining both its mean, variance, and mode.
 This formulation emphasizes the continuous transition between the geometric (\(m=1\)) and negative binomial (\(m>1\)) cases, providing a consistent framework for analyzing the permutation count statistics in the RPSS system.